andrewheberle/serverless-ssh-ca/README.md

     "JWT_ISSUER": "https://example.com/",
     // The supported JWT algorithms
     "JWT_ALGORITHMS": ["RS256"],
+    // An OIDC claim included in the users identity token that will be used to
+    // populate the list of principals on the issued certificate "JWT_SSH_CERTIFICATE_PRINCIPALS_CLAIM": "groups",
     // The lifetime of the issued SSH certificates "SSH_CERTIFICATE_LIFETIME": "24 hours",
     // A list of additional principals to add to the certificate